Editor's Note: This post was originally published on May 31, 2016, and was updated on February 7, 2020.

 Choose Your Platforms

 Once you have control over your social media profiles, choose the platforms that you should invest the most time in.
 Some sites will be more beneficial to you than others, depending on your industry and your audience.
-As popular as Facebook is, it’s not the only platform you need to focus on.
-To keep your reputation in check, make sure your company has a presence on Twitter, LinkedIn, Pinterest, Google+, YouTube, SlideShare and Reddit.
-Each of your social media profiles should be linked together.
+As popular as Facebook (2.38 billion monthly active users) is, it’s not the only platform you need to focus on.
+To keep your reputation in check, make sure your company has a presence on Twitter (369 million monthly active users), LinkedIn (over 500 million users), Pinterest (250 million active users), Instagram (500 million people use Instagram every day) and YouTube, Each of your social media profiles should be linked together.

 If you want to maintain a healthy digital reputation, you must post frequently, comment when appropriate and reply to other’s comments.
 By responding quickly and professionally to comments and requests that show up on social media sites, you demonstrate your concern for the opinion of consumers.
 Just because a comment is negative, doesn’t mean it should be deleted.
 Responding well to criticism and sharing your action plan for improvement can actually help to improve your digital reputation, if done with care.
 Saying thank you and offering a heartfelt apology when something unfortunate happens is just as vital in the digital world as it is in person.